Back to Bass

 It was my basic entry into learning something about a body of water, understanding structure, migration routes, etc and how to interpret the fishery which brings me Back to Bass and their habitat.
 I love catching bass but I’ve always enjoyed finding them and figuring out where they live and eat just as much if not more!
 During my tournament years of the 70’s that was standard procedure with lakes across the Midwest, the South and southeast.

 I took a break from fishing in the 80’s and went back at it with my son in the 90’s.
-Then came numerous trips to the great bass lakes of Mexico in the late 90’s with a lodge on one from 2005-2010.
+Then came numerous trips to the great bass lakes of Mexico in the late 90's.
 That along with fishing Brazil for Peacock Bass and other South American destinations for other exotics for the last 16 years Fishing the America’s been great and a blessing basket full of big fish!

 But since the relocation now to Central Florida and the infamous Bass Lakes of Florida it has me - Back to Bass and working to figure out a few of the multitude of fisheries available here.